temporalio/cli/docs/operator/cluster.md

 Name of the environment to read environmental variables from. (default: default)

 **--fields**
-customize fields to print.
-Set to 'long' to automatically print more of main fields
+Customize fields to print.
+Set to 'long' to automatically print more of main fields.

 **--grpc-meta**
 Contains gRPC metadata to send with requests (Format: key=value).
 Values must be in a valid JSON format.

 **--limit**
-number of items to print (default: 0)
+Number of items to print. (default: 0)

 **--namespace**
 Alias: **-n**